KenieB/toDoApp/README.md

 # ToDo List App
 > This app is a local-use, cloud-storage-based multiple-user to-do list.
 > There is not a publicly deployed version of this app at this time.
+Please install locally to demo independently.
 >
 > Functionality includes:
 > - User access and management